mashiur2005/cci24032013/README.md

 8. Test that the server works

-   Point your browser at http://localhost:8080/cci
+   Point your browser at `http://localhost:8080/cciService` to get the root document, and navigate from there.